-It's been some time since we first wrote about motorcycle brake bleeding; our original article describing the use of an Actron brake bleeder (below) is still valid, but that article was posted on webBikeWorld way back around 2002.
+Our original article (below) describing the use of an Actron brake bleeder (below) is still valid, but that article was posted on webBikeWorld way background 2002.

 In 2009, I noticed the brake fluid on our 2006 Ducati GT1000 was starting to look pretty swampy (see photos below).

 So I figured that as long as I was going to flush and refill the brake and clutch fluid on the Ducati, I may as well update this article to see if we've learned anything new in the interim.